 ArcBest (ARCB) Stock Sinks As Market Gains: What You Should Know

+Heading into today, shares of the freight transportation and logistics company had gained 8% over the past month, outpacing the Transportation sector's gain of 1.9% and the S&P 500's gain of 2.94% in that time.

-Investors will be hoping for strength from ArcBest as it approaches its next earnings release, which is expected to be November 1, 2022.
-On that day, ArcBest is projected to report earnings of $3.82 per share, which would represent year-over-year growth of 47.49%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.35 billion, up 32.54% from the year-ago period.
+Wall Street will be looking for positivity from ArcBest as it approaches its next earnings report date.
+This is expected to be November 1, 2022.
+On that day, ArcBest is projected to report earnings of $3.75 per share, which would represent year-over-year growth of 44.79%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.35 billion, up 32.54% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $14.28 per share and revenue of $5.37 billion.
-These totals would mark changes of +67.61% and +35.04%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $14.18 per share and revenue of $5.37 billion, which would represent changes of +66.43% and +35.04%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for ArcBest.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors should also note any recent changes to analyst estimates for ArcBest.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.06% lower.
-ArcBest is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.76% lower within the past month.
+ArcBest is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, ArcBest is holding a Forward P/E ratio of 5.51.
-This valuation marks a discount compared to its industry's average Forward P/E of 11.25.
+Valuation is also important, so investors should note that ArcBest has a Forward P/E ratio of 5.39 right now.
+This represents a discount compared to its industry's average Forward P/E of 11.25.

-Also, we should mention that ARCB has a PEG ratio of 0.24.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Transportation - Truck industry currently had an average PEG ratio of 1.04 as of yesterday's close.
+Investors should also note that ARCB has a PEG ratio of 0.31 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Transportation - Truck industry currently had an average PEG ratio of 1.06 as of yesterday's close.

 The Transportation - Truck industry is part of the Transportation sector.
-This industry currently has a Zacks Industry Rank of 77, which puts it in the top 31% of all 250+ industries.
+This group has a Zacks Industry Rank of 97, putting it in the top 39% of all 250+ industries.

 To follow ARCB in the coming trading sessions, be sure to utilize Zacks.com.